 Traffic signs will no longer be needed and perhaps digital markers will replace them.
-Easier for the car to know about what’s up ahead if there are sudden changes beyond it’s ability.
+Easier for the car to know what’s up ahead if there are sudden changes beyond its ability.

-Sure there’s trucks and busses and other large vehicles that will need to be developed too.
+Sure there’s trucks and buses and other large vehicles that will need to be developed too.

 This is not tomorrow – this is the final destination.
-Well until these thing can fly of course.
+Well until these things can fly of course.

 Enjoy the future.